Israel approves appointment of Reuven Azar as new Ambassador to India | Law-Order

 The Israeli government on Sunday approved the appointment of Reuven Azar as the new Ambassador to India.

-Azar will also be serving as the non-resident Ambassador to Sri Lanka and Bhutan, a statement from the Israeli Ministry of Foreign Affairs said.
+Azar, who is in his late 50s, will also serve as the non-resident Ambassador to Sri Lanka and Bhutan, a statement from the Israeli Ministry of Foreign Affairs said.

 His appointment is one of the 21 new Heads of Missions cleared by the Israeli government to assume service soon.